Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 It’s time to start the Ijen volcano tour.
 It takes 1.5-2 hours to get from the parking lot to the Mount Ijen Crater Rim.

-The route was crowded, and the hike was dangerous in low-light situations.
-The path was steep and slippery in some parts, and you had to climb without a handrail.
+The trail was crowded, and the hike was dangerous in low-light situations.
+We recommend using your phone’s flashlight or renting/bringing a headlamp.
+The path was steep and slippery in some parts, and we had to climb without handrails.

 Kawah Ijen has been mined since 1968.
 Did you know that the miners work in dangerous and exhausting conditions for low wages?

-The miners carry large pieces of sulfur (around 70-90 kg) in baskets on their shoulders, climbing the Ijen volcano route several times.
+The miners carry large pieces of sulfur (around 70-90 kg) in baskets on their shoulders and climb the Ijen volcano several times.

 The crater air is thick with toxic volcanic gas, and many miners work without a gas mask.
-If you can, support them with donations or buy handicraft figurines made from sulfur.
+If you can, support them with donations or buy handmade figures made of sulfur.

-After you take enough photos at the Blue Fire, hike back to the crater rim and enjoy the beautiful sunrise.
-Use our map to find the best sunrise spots.
+After you’ve taken enough photos at the Blue Fire, hike back to the crater rim and enjoy the beautiful sunrise.

 Unfortunately, the weather was foggy, but it was still a fantastic experience to hike to Mount Ijen.
-At sunrise in Kawah Ijen, the temperature will be around 8 to 12 °C, and in windy weather, it will be even colder.
+At sunrise, the temperature at Kawah Ijen will be between 8 and 12°C, and it can be even colder in windy weather.

 After watching the sunrise, walk along the crater rim and then hike down, which takes about 1 hour.